theabhirath/BigRiverJunbi.jl/docs/src/index.md

     - theme: alt
       text: API
       link: /api
+features:
+  - title: What is BigRiverJunbi.jl?
+    details: BigRiverJunbi.jl is a Julia package for 'omics data preprocessing.
+It provides functions for data imputation, normalization, transformation and standardization.
+  - title: Why the name?
+    details: The word &quot;Junbi&quot; (準備, 준비, 准备) is &quot;preparation&quot; in Chinese, Korean, and Japanese (the pronunciation is slightly different in each of these).
 ---
 ```

 ````@raw html
-<p style="margin-bottom:2cm"></p>

 <div class="vp-doc" style="width:80%; margin:auto">

-<h1> What is BigRiverJunbi.jl? </h1>

-BigRiverJunbi.jl is a Julia package for 'omics data preprocessing.
-While it can be used as a standalone package, it was designed to be used in conjunction with the BigRiverMetabolomics.jl package.

-<h3> Why the name? </h3>

-"Junbi" (準備, 준비, 准备) is the word for "preparation" in Chinese, Korean, and Japanese (the pronunciation is slightly different in each of these).

 <h2> Installation </h2>